 As a result of the relationship of the government (i.e. Walloon Region) with some shareholders of the Company and the extent of financing received, the Company judges that the government is a related party.
-However, the principal amounts recognised in the financial statements relate to government grants for a total of $\in$ 33.27 million.
-Next to the government grants, government agencies granted loans to the Group for a total amount of $\in$ 2.42 million.
+However, the principal amounts recognized in the financial statements relate to government grants for a total of \in 33.15 million (2018: \in 33.27 million).
+Next to the government grants, government agencies granted loans to the Group for a total amount of \in 2.42 million (same as last year).